Amir Bell: Professional career

-In the 2018–19 season, Bell played for Italian team Moncada Agrigento in Serie A2 Basket.
+In the 2018–19 season, Bell played for Italian team Moncada Agrigento in Serie A2 Basket League.

-In the 2019–20 season, he played for the Kuala Lumpur Dragons in the ASEAN Basketball League, and in 17 games he averaged 15.8 points, 7.2 assists, and 7.
-2 rebounds per game.
+In the 2019–20 season, he played for the Kuala Lumpur Dragons in the ASEAN Basketball League, and in 17 games he averaged 15.8 points, 7.2 assists, and 7.2 rebounds per game.

-In May 2020 Bell signed with Hapoel Be'er Sheva of the Israeli Basketball Premier League for the remainder of the winter league season with an option for another season.
-He averaged 9.2 points, 4.5 assist and 1.4 steals per game.
+In May 2020 Bell signed with Hapoel Be'er Sheva of the Israeli Basketball Premier League for the remainder of the winter league season with an option to extend the contract for another season.
+He averaged 9.2 points, 4.5 assists and 1.4 steals per game.
 On July 3, 2021, Bell re-signed with the team.

 On June 22, 2022, he signed with Brose Bamberg of the Basketball Bundesliga.